Nirmal2000/banana/docs/epic2_done.md

 ## Completed Server-Side Components

 ### Overview
 Implementation of the core creative engine using Server-Sent Events (SSE) architecture for real-time image variation generation.
 Backend handles both base case (new image generation) and variation case (5 edits from an existing image).
+Images are cached temporarily in Redis and fetched by the client on demand.

 ### Key Components